Tourist Visa – United States of America (USA)

-In America, visas of this class are also referred to as “visitor for pleasure” visas, although in practise this visa service covers people entering the country for health reasons, visiting relatives, and to participate in short study courses as well as those entering as tourists.
+In America, visas of this class are also referred to as “visitor for pleasure” visas, although in practice this visa service covers people entering the country for health reasons, visiting relatives, and participating in short study courses as well as those entering as tourists.

 The Visa Waiver Pilot Program